panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 The merge performed using the spread operator or `array.concat()` creates a new array.
 However, sometimes you don't want to create a new array, but rather merge it into some existing array.

-The approach below performs a mutable way to merge arrays.
+The approach below performs a mutable way to merge.

 ### 2.1 Merge using *array.push()* method